femisystems/hylia/src/posts/a-post-with-code-samples.md

 ---
 title: 15 THINGS TO GET DONE BEFORE QUARANTINE IS OVER.
-date: 2020-08-04T19:00:00.000Z
+date: 2020-04-08T19:00:00.000Z
 tags:
   - Working on yourself.
 ---
-hey there, welcome to my page. this can officially count as my first post, as i will like to discuss a few thing that i and a very close friend of mine has been doing to make positive changes in our lives, and work on ourselves too.
+Hey there, welcome to my page.
+This can officially count as my first post, and i will like to discuss a few thing which could be beneficial to us during this *lock down.* so, i and a very close friend of mine has been doing some real restructuring for ourselves, trying to make this period count, and i have outlined specific things that we have been getting done, and i know you would love it too, join me.

 quarantine is that \*time\* you have always used as an excuse to not achieve your set goals, and like an answered prayer, you have the time now, make a great use of it.